jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 #### CUDA and Tensorflow and cuDNN

-Tensorflow maintains [this chart](https://www.tensorflow.org/install/source#gpu) with the latest compatibility information.
+Before you go any further, you should have a target.
+You should be clear on exactly which version of everything you're trying to install.
+To help you find out, TensorFlow maintains [this chart](https://www.tensorflow.org/install/source#gpu) with the latest compatibility information.

 #### CUDA version